BEEF RENDANG MEATBALLS

 - Place a large pan over a medium heat with a spoonful of coconut oil.
 Add the meatballs and cook for 2-3 minutes until they are just starting to colour before turning over and cooking for a further 3 minutes and then turning over again, repeating the process until the meatballs have a decent colour all over.
 Transfer the meatballs to a plate.

 TIP – If necessary you may need to do this in batches and then finish all the meatballs at the same time.

 - Add another spoonful of coconut oil to the pan and add in the rendang paste.
 Fry off the curry paste until darkened and fragrant, about 3 minutes.

-- Add the coconut milk into the pan and mix together with the cooked paste.
+- Add the coconut milk and tamarind paste into the pan and mix together with the cooked paste.
 Turn the heat up to a rolling simmer and allow to reduce for about 5 minutes, stirring occasionally to ensure nothing sticks to the bottom of the pan.

 - Add the meatballs back into the pan and cook for a further 5-10 minutes until the meatballs are entirely cooked through and the sauce is thick and just coats the meatballs.

 - Top the Beef Rendang Meatballs with toasted desiccated coconut, lime leaves and coriander.
 Serve immediately with coconut rice.